ibm-cloud-docs/power-iaas/operating-systems.md

 - **Limited feature compatibility**: {{site.data.keyword.powerSys_notm}} automation features such as Live Partition Mobility (LPM) and remote restart might not work, which can reduce application uptime during host maintenance.

-- **Server restart failures**: The standard {{site.data.keyword.powerSys_notm}} *server restart* function might not work, which can cause the VSIs to remain pinned to the host and disrupt availability.
+- **Server restart failures**: The standard {{site.data.keyword.powerSys_notm}} restart functionality might not work, which can cause the VSIs to remain pinned to the host and disrupt availability.

 - **Security vulnerabilities**: Unsupported OS versions might not receive critical security updates, which can increase exposure to security threats.

 ### Customer responsibilities
 {: #cust-responsibility-os}

-If you run an unsupported operating system version, you are responsible for managing all associated risks and issues that might occur.
-You are also solely responsible for maintaining, updating, and supporting any custom image that is based on an unsupported OS.
-In addition, you acknowledge that if IBM identifies a security vulnerability or other critical issue, IBM can suspend any VSI that is running an unsupported OS in the {{site.data.keyword.powerSys_notm}} environment.
+If you run an unsupported operating system version, you are responsible for managing all the associated risks and issues that might occur.
+You are also responsible for maintaining, updating, and supporting any custom image that is based on an unsupported OS.
+In addition, you acknowledge that if IBM identifies a security vulnerability or a critical issue, IBM can suspend any VSI that is running an unsupported OS in the {{site.data.keyword.powerSys_notm}} environment.